 Read more about the role of a hotel manager and discover 6 reasons to get into hotel management.

 Working in the public sector, for private companies or accountancy firms you'll provide an independent guarantee that an organisation's risk management, governance and control processes are operating effectively.

 While open to all graduates a degree, HND or foundation degree in accountancy, economics, finance or IT may be beneficial.

 Helping organisations to solve issues, create value, maximise growth and improve business performance you’ll use your business skills to provide objective advice and expertise, and help an organisation to develop any specialist skills that it may be lacking.

-Management consultancy is open to graduates from any degree discipline, but a degree that is numerical or analytical in nature may give you an advantage.
+Management consultancy is open to graduates from any degree discipline, but a degree that is numerical or analytical may give you an advantage.

 Read more about the responsibilities of a management consultant.

 Also known as business, administrative or operations managers, office managers are responsible for organising all of the administrative activities that facilitate the smooth running of an office.